donnybrilliant/invoice-manager/README.md

 5. Click **Send** - the invoice PDF will be attached automatically
 6. Email templates match your selected invoice template style
 7. Invoices are automatically marked as "sent" with the current date

+### Managing Invoice Status

+#### Changing Invoice Status

+You can change an invoice's status directly from the invoice list:

+1. In the invoice list, find the **Status** column
+2. Click the status dropdown (shows current status: Draft, Sent, Paid, or Overdue)
+3. Select the new status
+4. The invoice status updates immediately

+#### Invoice Status Types

+- **Draft**: Invoice is still being worked on and can be freely edited
+- **Sent**: Invoice has been sent to the client.
+Can still be edited, but a warning banner will appear
+- **Paid**: Invoice has been paid. **Locked and cannot be edited or have status changed** (see below)
+- **Overdue**: Invoice is past its due date (automatically updated - see Automatic Overdue Marking below)

+#### Editing Restrictions

+**Sent Invoices:**

+- When editing an invoice that has already been sent, a yellow warning banner appears
+- Message: "This invoice has already been sent.
+Changes will require re-sending."
+- You can still edit and update the invoice
+- If you make changes, you'll need to send the updated invoice again

+**Paid Invoices (Locked):**

+- When an invoice is marked as "paid", it becomes **locked** and cannot be edited
+- A lock message appears: "This invoice has been marked as paid and cannot be edited.
+To make changes, create a credit note or a new invoice."
+- All form fields are disabled (client, dates, items, template, etc.)
+- This prevents accidental changes to invoices that have already been paid
+- To make changes to a paid invoice, create a new invoice or credit note instead

+**How to Lock an Invoice:**

+1. In the invoice list, change the status dropdown to **"Paid"**
+2. The invoice is now locked and cannot be edited or have its status changed
+3. **Note**: Once an invoice is marked as paid, it cannot be unlocked or have its status changed.
+This is a permanent lock to prevent accidental modifications to paid invoices.

+**Overdue Invoices:**

+- Overdue invoices can still be edited (unlike paid invoices)
+- You can manually change an overdue invoice back to "sent" or "draft" if needed
+- **Important**: When changing an overdue invoice to "sent" or "draft", the due date is automatically updated to today (if it was in the past) to prevent the invoice from being immediately marked as overdue again
+- Overdue status is automatically applied (see Automatic Overdue Marking below)

+#### Automatic Overdue Marking

+The system automatically marks invoices as overdue based on their due date:

+- **When it runs**: Every time you load the invoice list (when the app checks for invoices)
+- **What it checks**: Invoices with status "sent" or "draft" that have a `due_date` in the past
+- **What it does**: Automatically changes the status from "sent" or "draft" to "overdue"
+- **What it excludes**:
+  - Paid invoices (they cannot become overdue)
+  - Already overdue invoices (no duplicate marking)
+  - Invoices with future due dates

+**Manual Overdue Status:**

+- You **cannot manually set** an invoice to "overdue" if the due date hasn't passed
+- Overdue status is **automatically applied only** - you cannot set it manually
+- This prevents incorrect data and ensures overdue status accurately reflects the due date
+- If you try to manually set overdue on an invoice with a future due date, you'll see an error message

+**Example:**

+- Invoice has due date: January 1, 2025
+- Current date: January 2, 2025
+- Invoice status: "sent"
+- Result: When you load the invoice list, the invoice is automatically marked as "overdue"

+**Important Notes:**

+- Overdue marking happens automatically - you don't need to do anything
+- Paid invoices are protected and will never be marked as overdue
+- You can manually change an overdue invoice back to "sent" or "draft" if needed
+- The overdue check runs in the background and doesn't block the UI

 ### Exporting EHF (Electronic Invoice Format)